Abhinavpatra/Wallet/README.md

 ---

 Thank you for using the Wallet Generator App!
-We hope it meets your cryptocurrency wallet generation needs.
+We hope it meets your cryptocurrency wallet generation needs.w